MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private.md

   Your Azure Database for PostgreSQL flexible server that's integrated in a virtual network must be in a subnet that's *delegated*.
 That is, only Azure Database for PostgreSQL flexible servers can use that subnet.
 No other Azure resource types can be in the delegated subnet.
 You delegate a subnet by assigning its delegation property as `Microsoft.DBforPostgreSQL/flexibleServers`.

   The smallest CIDR range you can specify for the subnet is /28, which provides 16 IP addresses.
 The first and last address in any network or subnet can't be assigned to any individual host.
 Azure reserves five IPs to be used internally by Azure networking, which includes two IPs that can't be assigned to the host, as mentioned.
 This leaves you 11 available IP addresses for a /28 CIDR range.
 A single Azure Database for PostgreSQL flexible server with high-availability features uses four addresses.

-   For Replication and Microsoft Entra connections, make sure route tables don't affect traffic.
+  For replication and Microsoft Entra connections, make sure route tables don't affect traffic.
 A common pattern is to route all outbound traffic via an Azure Firewall or a custom on-premises network filtering appliance.

   If the subnet has a route table associated with the rule to route all traffic to a virtual appliance:

   * Add a rule with the destination service tag `AzureActiveDirectory` and the next hop `Internet`.
   * Add a rule with the destination IP range the same as the Azure Database for PostgreSQL - Flexible Server subnet range and the next hop `Virtual Network`.